Numerical Modeling of Time Dependent Diffusive Shock Acceleration: Anisotropic Diffusion, Oblique Shocks and Spherical Symmetry

 We construct a simplified model of the GWTS, namely a spherical symmetric shock with spiral magnetic field that takes the findings of the previous sections into account.
 With large shock radii astrophysical shocks can in principle be approximated by planar shocks with all implications described previously.
 However, for sufficiently small shock radii e.g.\ \cite{Drury} showed, that the spectral slope in spherical geometry is influenced by the energy- and spatial dependence of the diffusion coefficient.
 In contrast to the one-dimensional planar shock, for spherical shocks a limit for the maximum energy is expected, since the shock front is not infinitely large.

 In the following, the advection field is assumed to be constant upstream, $r < r_{\mathrm{sh}}$, and to decrease with $r^{-2}$ downstream, $r > r_{\mathrm{sh}}$, modeled by

-Analogous to Equation (\ref{eq:1Dadvection}), a finite shock width $L_{\mathrm{sh}}$ is considered.
+Analogous to Eq.\ (\ref{eq:1Dadvection}), a finite shock width $L_{\mathrm{sh}}$ is considered.
 Similar profiles were also used in other studies of spherical DSA \citep{FlorinskiJokipii2003} and applied to the GWTS \citep{JokipiiMorfill87, MertenEA2018}.
+After acceleration, the wind expands with constant speed $u(r)$.
+Particles experience adiabatic cooling upstream, $r < R_{\mathrm{sh}}$.
+Downstream, $r > R_{\mathrm{sh}}$ the wind is subsonic and decreases with $u(r) \propto r^{-2}$ without cooling.
 The advection field is shown in Fig.\ \ref{fig:radialshock} for different shock widths.

 For the magnetic field, analogous to \cite{MertenEA2018}, an Archimedean spiral is considered.
 It is given by

 with the constant wind velocity $v_{\mathrm{w}}$ and $\Omega r_0 \sin{\theta}$ being the rotational velocity at a reference radius $r_0$ at latitude $\theta$.
 The magnetic field lines for different values of $\Omega$ are illustrated in Fig.\ \ref{fig:ArchimedeanSpiral}.
 For $\Omega = 0$ the magnetic field is parallel to the shock normal and the advection field.
 For $\Omega \neq 0$ the magnetic field is not parallel to the wind profile and the break of the magnetic field at the shock is neglected.
 For high values of $\Omega$ the magnetic field is almost perpendicular to the shock normal and resembles the transversal shock wave investigated in Section \ref{sec:2DTransversal}.